F7

 - Internal inspection (qualified persons only): Remove the hob from the worktop and take off the bottom cover.
 Check the wiring from the affected coil to the induction power module for loose connectors or burnt terminals.

-- If coil and wiring are OK: The induction power module or pan detection circuitry may be faulty.
-Replacement of the module is typically required and should be done by a Rangemaster service engineer.
+- If the coil and wiring are OK: The induction power module or pan detection circuitry may be faulty.
+Replacement of the module is typically required and should be performed by a Rangemaster service engineer.

 Advertisements